krismacfarlane/godot/w07/d04/student/firebase_tutorial/README.md

 way*!

-1. What happens when you call `Firebase#set`?
+1. What happens when you call `Firebase#set`? set
   + Is there a difference between passing `Firebase#set` a `String` or an `Object` as a parameter?
 If so, what is it?
-If not, why not?
+If not, why not? when passing a string you get a hash within a hash; if its an object then you get a key-value pair that descends from the reference
-1. How is our "Firebase" structured?
+1. How is our "Firebase" structured? it is structured exactly like our json object -objects that point at arrays
 1. What is the general rule for how data can be represented in our "Firebase"?
-   That is, what data type(s) does it hold?
+   That is, what data type(s) does it hold? strings, booleans, integers
 1. What is the difference between `Firebase#set` and `Firebase#push`?
+ #set overwrites, #push appends/updates a list
 1. What does `Firebase#push` return?
+returns information about what I'm assuming is backend stuff? and appends to the list
 1. What does `Firebase#on` do?
-Have we seen this sort of function before?
+Have we seen this sort of function before? it is a callback method that takes two arguments: the event type and the callback type.
-1. What are the event types that Firebase offers us?
+1. What are the event types that Firebase offers us? child_added, child_changed, child_removed, child_moved
+these are read event types
 1. What is the purpose of a callback for a `child_added` function?
    + Is there more than one purpose?
-   + What data is passed to the callback?
+   + What data is passed to the callback? main use is to retrieve a list of items. event is triggered for each existing child and then again for every new child. it is a snapshot with the new data. it can also be used to get specific information about an individual object
 1. Do you have the word *undefined* showing up in your chat log?
-If so, why?
+If so, why? yes!
+IDK!
 1. What happens if more than one of you uses the same URL Firebase data reference?